arogozhnikov/python3_with_pleasure/README.md

     # Python 3
     _print = print # store the original print function
     def print(*args, **kargs):
-        pass  # or do something useful, e.g. store output to some file
+        pass  # do something useful, e.g. store output to some file
     ```
+    In jupyter it is desireable to log each output to a separate file (to track what's happening after you got disconnected), so you can override `print` now.

 - `print` can participate in list comprehensions and other language constructs
     ```python
     # Python 3